vicariousdrama/nodeyez/README.md

 # nodeyez
 Display panels to get the most from your node

 This repository contains simple [scripts](./scripts) that can be run with Python to generate images representing different state about your node.
-It may then be easily displayed to an attached screen.
-A simple [slideshow.sh](./scripts/slideshow.sh) script can cycle through the images every few seconds for near live information updates.
+The images can be easily displayed either on an attached screen using the simple [slideshow.sh](./scripts/slideshow.sh) script or service, or to a [web site dashboard](#displayingtoawebsitedashboard).

 ![image strip](./images/nodeyez.png)

+## Quick Menu of Info Panels

 - [block height](#blockheightpy)
 - [channel balance](#channelbalancepy)